lud77/coffee-quotes/README.md

-# coffee-quotes
+# quotes
-A database of coffee-related quotes for the Linux "fortune" program
+A database of quotes I like for the Linux "fortune" program